enefce/AndroidLibrary-GPR-KDSL/README.md

 ![License](https://img.shields.io/github/license/enefce/AndroidLibrary-GPR-KDSL?color=2fc544)

-# Sample Android Library for Publishing to GitHub Package Registry using Kotlin DSL script
+# Sample Android Library for Publishing to GitHub Packages using Kotlin DSL script

-  This Android project showcases the steps to publish and consume Android Libraries on the GitHub Package Registry using Kotlin DSL script.
+  This Android project showcases the steps to publish and consume Android Libraries on the GitHub Packages using Kotlin DSL script.
    It is made up of 2 modules

   1. ##### sampleAndroidLib2
    - Android library module with basic functionality
-   - Publishes the generated library file onto the GitHub Package Registry
+   - Publishes the generated library file onto the GitHub Packages
    - The build.gradle.kts file inside this module has the code (plugin, tasks and authentication) related to publishing the library
   2.  #####  app
-   - Sample Android application module with the build.gradle.kts file that shows the code for consuming an Android library from GitHub Package Registry.
+   - Sample Android application module with the build.gradle.kts file that shows the code for consuming an Android library from GitHub Packages.

 ------------
-## Publish Android library to GitHub Package Registry
+## Publish Android library to GitHub Packages

 ### Step 1 : Generate a Personal Access Token for GitHub
 - Inside you GitHub account: